Why Outsource Document Scanning

 Simple as it may seem, document scanning is not an easy task.
 You must consider the condition of the paper, the volume of documents, and the mundane task of sorting and preparing the paper for scanning, assigning file names or indexing it to make it searchable.
 This would involve a lot of time, effort, and even manpower.

 Consider the points below when you are deciding between in-house or outsourced scanning for your business documents.

 In-house or DIY scanning is suitable for businesses with a small stream of documents to scan on an ongoing basis.
-In order to be successful, employees have to be equipped with desktop scanners.
+To be successful, employees have to be equipped with desktop scanners.
 For bigger scanning projects, it might make sense for bigger organizations with large volumes of documents to scan in-house, but this usually requires investment in setting up their own scanning bureau.

 WHAT COULD GO WRONG

-- Some images may be hard to read or totally unreadable due to the wrong settings.
+- Some images may be hard to read or fully unreadable due to the wrong settings.

 - Edges of documents may not be scanned due to improper paper grooming or lack of it.